In this module, we deploy a custom UI that is similar to the capabilities you get with ChatGPT-Codex. Then, we submit a coding task to the SWE agent.

-• Goal: Clone a minimal ChatGPT-Codex style frontend and connect it to xpander.ai as your backend service
+• Goal: Clone a minimal ChatGPT-Codex style frontend and connect it to to the agent your deployed in the previous module.

-We’ll start by cloning and running the prebuilt UI:
+We’ll start by cloning and installing the prebuilt UI:

 git clone https://github.com/xpander-ai/coding-agent-frontend-example-app.git